Excel VBA: Modeless MsgBox (Create with 3 Ways)

 In general, modeless message boxes offer a more versatile and consumer-friendly way to interact with users and share information while still enabling them to use the service.

-Limitations of Modeless MsgBox in Excel VBA
+Limitations of a Modeless MsgBox in Excel VBA

 1. Restricted User Caution